lingtalfi/Kit_PicassoWidget/doc/pages/conception-notes.md

 Now with this system, the js init file name must match the template name.

-Now if you need to leverage the power of php in your js nugget (aka js-init file), add the **.php** extension.
+Now if you need to leverage the power of php in your js nugget (aka js file), add the **.php** extension.
 This will turn your file into a [dynamic nugget](#dynamic-nuggets).